Longer Reads

 So what do we know?

-We know from our clients that many people who were previously resident – but not domiciled – in the UK have already left, or are in the process of leaving, ahead of the predicted Labour election win and the enactment of these reforms.
+We know from our clients that many people who were previously resident – but not domiciled – in the UK have already left, or are in the process of leaving, ahead of the enactment of these reforms.
 But what of those who remain, and of others who wish to live and work in the UK but are concerned about the uncertainty inevitably arising from Labour’s half-articulated plans?

 But Labour’s manifesto goes further than this, saying “We will end the use of offshore trusts to avoid inheritance tax so that everyone who makes their home here in the UK pays their taxes here.”
 Unlike reform of the “deemed-domicile” rules, changing the long-established “excluded property” rules, which form a fundamental constituent part of the IHT regime, for example, is much more difficult.
 Indeed, it is unlikely to be possible to put this plan into action without doing major damage to the whole scheme of IHT, and without significant and undesired knock-on effects on other aspects of the IHT code.
 It is this part of Labour’s manifesto which is causing most concern among those “non-doms” who are still resident in the UK and their advisers.